microsoft/conversational-speaker/README.md

 # Conversational Speaker

+**I was a bit confused at first reading this, because I thought I was still on the first tutorial.
+It's not clear this is a different tutorial.
+Suggest updating tital from Conversational Speaker to `Conversational Speaker Part2: Wake Word` to differentiate at the very beginning.
+Also, perhaps preface the repeated material as "already covered" in part 1 and make it collapsable?
+It not immediately apparent what is the new material in this tutorial, which requires some scrolling to discover."

 The Conversational Speaker, informally known as "Friend Bot", uses a Raspberry Pi to enable a spoken conversation with OpenAI large language models.
 This implementation listens to speech, processes the conversation through the OpenAI service, and responds back.

 For more information on the prompt engine used for maintaining conversation context, go here: [python](https://github.com/microsoft/prompt-engine-py), [typescript](https://github.com/microsoft/prompt-engine), [dotnet](https://github.com/microsoft/prompt-engine-dotnet).